Fethiye, Turkey - Travel

 • Çok şekerli kahve: sweet coffee

-If you’re just looking for a quick snack with some delicious beverages, coffee and tea houses are everywhere in the city centre.
+If you are looking for a quick snack with some delicious beverages, coffee and tea houses are everywhere in the city centre.
 Ulaşlıoğlu Baklava Fethiye, Köşe Kahve Fethiye, and Mereng Patisserie are the favourite bakeries downtown, but you can also visit Babafırın in the town centre.

 City Transport in Fethiye